melsod/OCSWinter2020/README.md

 - Go to your SONA experiment's "Change Study Information" page
 - Set the SONA Study URL to your experiments URL with "?id=%SURVEY_CODE%" added onto the end of the URL (without the quotation marks).
 For example, you might set the Study URL to: https://<i></i>YourGitHubUsername.github.io/OCSWinter2020/?id=%SURVEY_CODE%
 - Then go back to the Study Information page and find the "Completion URLs:"
-- Copy the client-side CompletionURL, this will be important to include as a redirect at the end of your study
+- Copy the client-side Completion URL, this will be important to include as a redirect at the end of your study
 - There is then some important code to include in the [index.html](index.html) file (including the client-side URL) in order to automatically grant the participants credit.
 These will be tagged with "#SONA" so that they are easier to find.
 The most vital one will look something like this:
   - window.location.href = "https://<i></i>umanitobapsych.sona-systems.com/webstudy_credit.aspx?experiment_id=XXXX&credit_token=11X11X111X1X1X1XX1X11111111XX11X&survey_code="+SONA_ID;
   - This code uses the client-side_URL that you have copied from your SONA experiment page, except that you need to replace the end of the client-side_URL (the end looks like this: survey_code=XXXX) with this code: survey_code="+SONA_ID